cert-manager/cert-manager/README.md

 [Installation](https://cert-manager.io/docs/installation/) is documented on the website, with a variety of supported methods.

+## Developing cert-manager

+We actively welcome contributions and we support both Linux and macOS environments for development.

+Different platforms have different requirements; we document everything on our [Building cert-manager](https://cert-manager.io/docs/contributing/building/) website page.

+Note in particular that macOS has several extra requirements, to ensure that modern tools are installed and available.
+Read the page before getting started!

 ## Troubleshooting

 If you encounter any issues whilst using cert-manager, we have a number of ways to get help: